yeslogic/prince-docs/docs/prince-for-books.md

 This means that the non-lookahead versions might be a better choice in jobs where Prince's line breaks will be accepted without human oversight; whereas if a typesetter will look for and correct any problems in the rag of the paragraph, then the lookahead versions will typically give a better starting point.

-A typesetter's intervention currently involves modifying the HTML: it is not requireed to assign an `id` to each paragraph, but it is nevertheless common practice to do so for making other changes, such as changing the number of lines in a paragraph for pagination purposes (whether using `` or `` or ``), or assigning a unique value to each chapter in order to change how many lines are on the last page of the chapter (say, by adding `1pt` to the inside margin).
-See also .
+A typesetter's intervention currently involves modifying the HTML: it is not requireed to assign an `id` to each paragraph, but it is nevertheless common practice to do so for making other changes, such as changing the number of lines in a paragraph for pagination purposes (whether using `prince-n-lines` or `word-spacing` or `letter-spacing`), or assigning a unique value to each chapter in order to change how many lines are on the last page of the chapter (say, by adding `1pt` to the inside margin).
+See also [Spread Balancing](doc-latest/prince-for-books.html#pfb-spreadbalancing).

 To illustrate the difference, one could also say that non-lookahead versions give paragraph shapes reminiscent of those given by word processors and web browsers, while the lookahead versions come slightly closer to what one might find in books.